martinkersner/seoul-artificial-intelligence-meetup/docs/_posts/2017-12-23-knowledge-distillation.md

 ---
-layout: default
+layout: blog
 title:  "Distilling the Knowledge in a Neural Network"
 date:   2017-12-23 00:0:00 +0000
+disqus_identifier: 2017-12-23
 author: martin
+comments: true
 ---

-# Distilling the Knowledge in a Neural Network

-Hinton, Vinyals and Dean, 2015
+[https://arxiv.org/abs/1503.02531](https://arxiv.org/abs/1503.02531)
 > Our more general solution, called “distillation”, is to **raise the temperature of the final softmax until the cumbersomemodel produces a suitably soft set of targets**.
 We then use the same high temperature when training the small model to match these soft targets.
 We show later that matching the logits of the cumbersome model is actually a special case of distillation.

-[https://arxiv.org/abs/1503.02531](https://arxiv.org/abs/1503.02531)

 ## Temperature